Baseball and Softball Aren’t Quite the Same Game…

 Here’s a great overview of the difference, using the Wilson A2000 as an example:

 Baseball catcher’s mitts and their softball counterparts have bigger differences than the other positions do.
 Baseball catcher’s mitts run from 32 to 34.5 inches in circumference, while softball mitts run a little larger at 33 to 35 inches.
 And because the softball is so large, the fastpitch catcher’s mitt must have a suitably larger pocket.
 Also, the sidewall of the softball catcher’s mitt is usually much thinner than the baseball mitt.
 The baseball mitt can afford to be bigger than the softball mitt because of ball size, but it also offers more padding for the faster-moving hardball.
+You can get a better idea of more softball glove size differences by position here.

 While there are definite overlaps between baseball and softball gloves, they are not interchangeable.
 A baseball glove would probably do a better job of securing a softball than vice versa, but it would get damaged in the process.
 A softball glove, on the other hand, would be the wrong tool for securing the smaller baseball.
 And the transfer to the throwing hand would become clumsy in either case.